Saint Francis and the Church of San Francesco a Ripa

 Description

-The 13th-century configuration of Saint Francis can be maintained after all because San Francesco a Ripa was considered geographically marginal.
+The presence of Saint Francis in Rome into the 13th century could be maintained because San Francesco a Ripa was considered geographically marginal.
 In the 1250s, the Franciscan brothers settled in the Benedictine monastery of Santa Maria Aracoeli on Campidoglio and made it the most important Roman seat of Franciscanism.
-Faced with the central and prestigious position of Santa Maria in Aracoeli in Rome, the modest complex of San Francesco a Ripa with some surrounding premises gradually lost attention.
-No influential patrons believed that a peripheral church located in an area lacking urban planning and in bad conditions deserved any investment.
+Faced with the central and prestigious position of Santa Maria in Aracoeli in Rome, the modest complex of San Francesco a Ripa and its surrounding premises gradually lost attention.
+No influential patrons believed that a peripheral church located in an area lacking urban planning and one that was in poor condition deserved any investment.
 It is precisely because of this geographical marginalization of San Francesco a Ripa that it preserves the Franciscan integrity.
-Saint Francis and his lifestyle also bear ideological significance to the 13th-century Roman society.
-There was a social phenomenon for sensing the contrast between the begging Franciscans and the cardinals at their luxurious dinners in intense juxtaposition to each other.
+Saint Francis and his lifestyle also bear ideological significance when compared to the 13th-century Roman society.
+The juxtaposition between the begging Franciscans and the cardinals at their luxurious dinners offered a kind of social phenomenon.
 Robert Brentano argues that Saint Francis’s way of life “both met a taste and threatened the security of his own time; in both these ways it heightened and extended and symbolized existing or already potential tastes and fears and tensions.”
-In this way, Saint Francis answered the needs and threatened the fears of 13th-century Rome.
+In this way, Saint Francis both answered the needs and threatened the fears of 13th-century Rome.

 Creator